dincerilke/LatexTemplates/readme.md

   - Has a lot of customisation/speciality things I've added for units as I've needed them
 - `1pagers` is a template for when you need 1 page (or 2) of notes to take into a test.
 It's compacted and compressed, and can contain a hell of a lot of content.
   - Fairly simple, not much fancy stuff going on here.
+- `reports` is as it sounds, my standard report format for assignments, lab reports, etc.
+  - has a bibliography and refs file, set citation style in package options for biblatex

 ## Features/Optional Things

-The longformnote has a few bespoke things that I've added to my latex setup over the years.
+There are a few bespoke things that I've added to my latex setup over the years.
 The 'features' (more really options) are:

 - Index notes in Margins: `marginnotes`
   - Sometimes you need to print all your notes.
 Hyperlinks don't really work here, but adding index entries to the margins of document means it's easy to find what you want with a physical copy.